easykemistry

 ii.
 High melting point

-iii.
+iv..
 It does not conduct electricity

-iv.
-It is Transparent and shiny
+v.
+It is Transparent and shiny ( it has a high refractive index)

 Uses: